openharmony/docs/en/application-dev/reference/apis/js-apis-call.md

 stopDTMF\(callId: number, callback: AsyncCallback\<void\>\): void

-Stops playing DTMF tones.
+Stops DTMF.
 This API uses an asynchronous callback to return the result.

 **System API**: This is a system API.